Simhyeon/gdengine/docs/meta.md

 ### Todos

-* [ ] Add basic permission
-* [x] Make vim snippets
 * [ ] Consider adding debug flags

 * [ ] Make docx renderer in rust
 * [ ] Make a separate crate to create a pptx file
-- Completely ditch nodejs dependencies
 * [ ] Find a way to decrease external dependencies
-- Reqwest is super heavy... though it is not so easy to create all necessary logics with only hyper crate.
-- Ditch clap derive and use clap builder.
-Who would've though clap derive is that heavy
-* [ ] Find if graphviz/dot binding exists
-* [ ] Find a way to create global installer program
-- graphviz

-* [-] Make sandboxed release package.
-- Compiled marp
-- Chromium
-- pandoc
-- Graphviz dot renderer needs more consideration

 * [ ] run and test
   * [x] Run -> Simply run not so hard